mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/06-1.png)

-You can now imagine the cutoff as a vertical line, and move it, right or left from the default threshold 0.5.
+You can now imagine the threshold as a vertical line, and move it, right or left from the default threshold value 0.5.
 The customers falling on the right of that vertical line would be classified as positive, and those falling on the left as negative.

 ## Q3.
 Set a threshold for the churn scores

-The default threshold, used by the method `.predict()`, is 0.5.
-The class predicted with this threshold can be obtained as:
+The method `.predict()` uses the default threshold.
+The predicted class can be obtained as:

 ```
 In [12]: y_pred = clf.predict(X)
 ```

-It is plainly seen, in Figure 1.a, that, with this threshold, we are missing more than one half of the churners.
+It is plainly seen in Figure 1.a, that, in this way, we are missing more than one half of the churners.
 So, in spite of its accuracy, our model would not be adequate for the actual business application.

-The **confusion matrix** resulting from the cross tabulation of the actual and the predicted target values, confirms this visual intuition.
+The **confusion matrix**, resulting from the cross tabulation of the actual and the predicted target values, confirms this visual intuition.
 Confusion matrices can be obtained in many ways.
 For instance, with the function `confusion_matrix` of the scikit-learn subpackage `metrics`:

 ```
 In [13]: from sklearn.metrics import confusion_matrix